 Unicef UK are proud to be the official charity of the Rugby League World Cup 2021.
 The partnership will use the power of sport to raise awareness and funds for Unicef’s work protecting children in the UK and internationally.
-England will host Rugby League’s biggest international tournament in 2021 with the Men’s, Women’s and Wheelchair World Cups staged together for first time.
+England will host Rugby League’s biggest international tournament in Autumn 2022 with the Men’s, Women’s and Wheelchair World Cups staged together for first time.
 The InspirationALL programme is multi-dimensional with three key pillars – Volunteers, Facilities and Community Engagement – with the ultimate goal of leaving a positive and long-lasting social impact.

 What we’re doing

 Rights Respecting Schools